dougbtv/install-asterisk/README.md

 install-asterisk
 =========

-This is an ansible role for installing Asterisk.
+This is an ansible role for installing Asterisk, it tracks Asterisk 13 certified branch.

 Requirements
 ------------